joseph-crowley/web-dev-workshop/Part2_Docker/README.md

 docker-compose up
 ```

-This command starts the Django development server inside the container, making it accessible through your web browser at `http://localhost:8000`.
+This command starts the Django development container.

 ## What to Expect

 When you run `docker-compose up`, Docker will:

 - Start a container based on the image built from the `Dockerfile`.
-- Mount the current directory to `/usr/src/app` inside the container, so changes made locally will reflect inside the container.
+- Mount the current directory to `/code` inside the container, so changes made locally will reflect inside the container.
 - Bind your local port 8000 to the container's port 8000, so you can access the Django app in your web browser.

-You should see output in your terminal indicating that the server is running, and you will be able to open your web browser to `http://localhost:8000` to see the Django welcome page.

 ## Interacting with the Django Container